Omlawrence24/react-book-search/README.md

   You will need to install Bootstrap, Superagent, and React.

   ## Usage
-  This site allows access to all of the book in the Google API catalogue.
-When the user types in a key word they are given a list of all related books as weel as teh option to sort through them by Newest to Oldest.
+  This site allows access to all of the books in the Google API catalogue.
+When the user types in a key word they are given a list of all related books as well as te option to sort through them by Newest to Oldest.

   ## License
   MIT